SamuelEarl/fanny-pack-ui-old/DOCUMENTATION.md

 *https://blog.logrocket.com/build-your-own-component-library-svelte/*

-## Step 3: Bump the version number up
+## Step 2: Bump the version number up
 You have to make sure that the package name and package version combination don't exist already; if so, the package will not be published on npm.
 So you need to bump up the version number in the main `package.json` file before you continue.

+## Step 3: Push your updates to GitHub
+Make sure to save your code by `add`ing, `commit`ing, and `push`ing to GitHub before you continue.

 ## Step 4: Turn your component library into an npm package